antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 xhost +local:
 ```

-Then, run a Docker container using:
+Then, run a Docker container under the `kenning-ros2-demo` directory with:

 ```
-./run-docker.sh
+../run-docker.sh
 ```

 `NOTE:` In case you have built the image manually, e.g. with name `kenning-ros2-demo`, run `DOCKER_IMAGE=kenning-ros2-demo ./run-docker.sh`.